XingxinHE/CPP_Notes/0_simple_cpp/README.md

 }
 ```

-:mag: Take a deep look on these code
+🔎 Take a deep look on these code

 ```c++
 Box operator+(const Box& b) {